 The affirmative vote of a plurality of the total votes cast for directors at the Annual Meeting is necessary to elect a director.
 No cumulative voting is permitted.
-The seven nominees receiving the highest number of votes cast "for" will be elected.
+The seven nominees receiving the highest number of votes cast "for" the nominee will be elected.

-The affirmative vote of a majority of the voting power represented at the Annual Meeting is required to approve the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, the advisory vote on executive compensation and the advisory vote on the frequency of future advisory votes on executive compensation.
+The affirmative vote of a majority of the voting power represented at the Annual Meeting is required to approve the ratification of the appointment of KPMG LLP as our independent registered public accounting firm.
+The total number of votes cast "for" KPMG LLP as our independent registered public accounting firm will be counted for purposes of determining whether sufficient affirmative votes have been cast to approve the ratification of the appointment of KPMG LLP as our independent registered public accounting firm.